leonjza/frida-boot/course/1-chapter-1/internals.md

 ### following printf

 Let's continue though `main` until we reach the `call printf@plt` instruction.
 There is quite a bit of code which could make stepping confusing, so instead, we can add another breakpoint on the location we are interested in.
-To do this, lets first dissasemble the `main()` function, and then add the breakpoint on the location where `ptrintf()` is going to be called.
+To do this, lets first disassemble the `main()` function, and then add the breakpoint on the location where `ptrintf()` is going to be called.

-Get the dissasembly for the `main()` function with `disas main`:
+Get the disassembly for the `main()` function with `disas main`:

 ```text
 gef➤  disas main